 4. The care cap as a part of the Care Act

 Highest and lowest care home fees

 Care home costs vary widely across the UK depending on where your relative lives and what type of care he or she requires.
-The fee your relative has to pay also depends on whether their room is a single or shared, and even what your relative's needs are.
-For example, a care home is quite likely to add to their average fee for someone who has dementia.
-As you might expect, the highest fee rates are in the south east of England and the lowest are in Northern Ireland and north east England
+The fee your relative has to pay also depends on whether their room is single or shared together your relative's needs.
+For example, a care home is quite likely to add to their fee for someone who has dementia.
+As you might expect, the highest fee rates are in the south east of England and the lowest are in north England and Northern Ireland.

-Research by Knight Frank for the 2014-15 financial year (2015 Care homes trading performance review) indicates that the average weekly fee for a nursing home in the south east is £893, whereas in the north east the average fee is £577.
-Taking the figures as a whole across the UK, the average weekly nursing home fee is £699.
+Research by Knight Frank for the 2015-16 financial year (2016 Care homes trading performance review, published October 2016) indicates that the average weekly fee for a nursing home in the south east is £897, whereas in the north east the average fee is £566.
+Taking the figures as a whole across the UK, the average weekly nursing home fee is £726.